Demographics of Taiwan: Historical

 The number of Chinese people living on the island in 1624, prior to Dutch colonial rule, was about 25,000.
 During Dutch Formosa rule, between 1624 and 1662, the Dutch began to encourage large-scale Han immigration to the island for labour, mainly from the south of Fujian.

 It is estimated that prior to the Kingdom of Tungning (1661), the population of Taiwan was no greater than 100,000 people, and the initial Zheng army with families and retainers that settled in Taiwan is estimated to be 30,000 at minimum.
-During Qing rule (1683–1895), the population of Han Chinese in Taiwan grew rapidly from 100,000 to ≈2.5 million, while the aboriginal population was estimated to be at least 200,000 by 1895.
+During Qing rule (1683–1895), the population of Han Taiwanese in Taiwan grew rapidly from 100,000 to ≈2.5 million, while the aboriginal population was estimated to be at least 200,000 by 1895.
 (The plains aboriginal population is estimated to have decreased by 90% over the hundred years from 1800 to 1900.)

 The Japanese Colonial Government performed detailed censuses every five years starting in 1905.
 Statistics showed a population growth rate of about 1% to 3% per year throughout Japanese rule.
 In 1905, the population of Taiwan was roughly 3 million; by 1940, the population had grown to 5.87 million, and after the Second World War in 1946 it numbered 6.09 million.
+The Japanese colonial authorities discriminated against mixed Japanese-Taiwanese couples with marriages only being recognized if the Taiwanese party officially joined a Japanese household.
+This also meant that the children of these couples, including married ones, were considered legally illegitimate.